LIFE AS AN ATHLETE

 The most common anxiety in athletes is adjustment disorder with anxious features

-15% athletes report social anxiety, 15% generalized anxiety and 5% panic disorder
+15% of athletes report social anxiety, 15% generalized anxiety and 5% panic disorder

-49% Olympic athletes are classified as “poor sleepers”
+49% of Olympic athletes are classified as “poor sleepers”

 Athletes may also battle unique challenges such as: